PROLOGUE

 “Do you believe it?”

-He gripped the steering wheel and stared at the rollercoaster dips in the road ahead lit only by our headlights.
+He gripped the steering wheel and stared at the rollercoaster dips in the road ahead, lit only by our headlights.
 “It’s jus’ a theory,” he said.

 We parked the Chevy outside the door and slept in separate rooms at the cheap roadside motel.
 In the morning, I rose up singing, Livin’ is easy.
 Nothin’ can harm ya’ with Mommy and Daddy standing by, but that second night at another raunchy motel on the I-10, east of El Paso, Uncle Wendell paid for only one room.

 Blinded by my desire to escape, I wanted to believe in his promises and fatherly embrace.
-Did I set myself up bragging about my sexual escapades?
+Did I set myself up by bragging about my sexual escapades?
 Betrayed by his advances, I didn’t resist.
 Barely twenty, somewhat childlike and eager to please, I’d learned to detach from my emotions when submitting to men.

 Surrender!
-Elvis’s newest hit blasting on the car radio, we arrived in Beaumont, Texas at twilight.
+Elvis’s newest hit blasting on the car radio, we arrived in Beaumont, Texas, at twilight.
 Across the street from Wendell’s apartment, the malodorous oil field looked like a German Expressionist painting rendered in black and burnt umber.

 Wrestling boxes up the outside staircase, I imagined the aroma of southern hospitality, Mammy’s fried chicken, and peach pies baking in the oven, but Wendell’s wife wasn’t home.
 The welcoming party consisted of three enormous crows picking at weeds in the adjacent vacant lot.

-Escaping Los Angeles singing summer’s almost gone, blinded by the rising sun, I imagined myself as the damsel locked in the tower and my uncle as Saint George who came to Los Angeles to slay the dragon and set me free.
+Escaping Los Angeles, singing, summer’s almost gone, blinded by the rising sun, I imagined myself as the damsel locked in the tower and my uncle as Saint George who came to Los Angeles to slay the dragon and set me free.

 My knight in shining armor pointed to a mattress on a wire frame in a dungeon-like cell.
 “Put ya’ stuff in here,” Wendell said.
 “It’s ya’ new home.”

-Outside the bedroom window the murder of crows screeched, spread their ebony wings, and took to the sky in the dying light.
+Outside the bedroom window, the murder of crows screeched, spread their ebony wings, and took to the sky in the dying light.

 4. A Willin’ Doctor

-NAUSEOUS, A FAN AT the foot of my bed blowing oil-refined stench in my face, I heard Mammaw say, “Out of the frying pan, into the fire.”
+NAUSEOUS, A FAN AT the foot of my bed blowing oil-refined stench in my face, I heard Mammaw say, Out of the frying pan, into the fire.

 Nestled in a coffee shop corner booth, downing apple fritters drowned in maple syrup and powdered sugar, he boasted about his Mafia connections in Little Rock, Arkansas, jail time on a road gang, and a book he’d written, Judge Me if You Dare, recounting his escapades as a sergeant in the US Army at nineteen when he’d escaped from the Germans after parachuting into France in 1944, the year of my birth.